theapache64/mufy/README.md

 - `-c` : Caption to be displayed on the GIF.
 By default, matched keyword will be displayed.
 - `-kfs` : To get **k**eywords **f**rom **s**ubtitle. (*optional)

+`*optional` : Both options can't work together.
+Either one of the option must be given.

 ## Examples :evergreen_tree:

 - To generate maximum GIFs from `movie.mp4`